DeepGraphLearning/torchprotein-site/_pages/tutorial_4.md

 f1_max: 0.243544
 ```

-## 2. Finetune the Multiview Contrastive Learning model
+## 2. Fine-tune the Multiview Contrastive Learning model
 {:.no_toc}

-We then evaluate the GearNet-Edge model pretrained by Multiview Contrastive Learning.
+We then evaluate the GearNet-Edge model pre-trained by Multiview Contrastive Learning.
-We initialize the GearNet-Edge with pretrained model weights.
+We initialize the GearNet-Edge with pre-trained model weights.
 It takes about 8 minutes to train the model for 10 epochs on this task.

 ```python
 optimizer = torch.optim.Adam(task.parameters(), lr=1e-4)